Property Investment Suburbs In America

 Con No.1 – Fewer Tenants

-For property owners who focus on rental properties, you should be aware that there are fewer tenants in the suburbs.
+Property owners who focus on rental properties should be aware that there are fewer tenants in the new suburbs.

 Most residents are homeowners.
 However, this does not mean that no one in the suburbs is looking to rent.